• Archive

 While Yoder family members may turn away from many things they consider modern, they have discovered a deeper truth in their slow-paced life in Mays Lick, where they are surrounded by animals, open fields and the richness of family.

-The Yoder family walked toward their chicken coop to accompany Adrian with his evening chores in Mays Lick.
-Adrian typically works on feeding the birds and bunnies in the chicken coop, which has become his favorite chore.
+The Yoder family walked toward their chicken coop to accompany Adrian with his evening chores.
+Feeding the birds and bunnies has become his favorite chore.

 Join Us